 Piping in previous answers or respondent information

-Conjointly makes piping in answers to previous questions, GET variables, and respondent information effortlessly with the easy-to-use pipe-in formulas.
-This allows you to create responsive and customised surveys for each respondent, ensuring a more personalised and enjoyable survey experience.
+You can use formulas to pipe in answers to previous questions, GET variables, and respondent information to create responsive and customised surveys for each respondent.

 The pipe-in formulas can be used in any field that uses Conjointly’s text editor, including: